hn12404988/hast/README.md

 ## Framework

-* There is another my project called 'dalahast' is the framework for this projet.
-It provide more features, rules, and UI interface for the diagram of topology.
+* There is another my project called [dalahast](https://github.com/hn12404988/dalahast) which is a example for this project.
+It contain a complete system from web front-end to hast back-end.

 ## Bugs and Issues